Dental Hygienist 07/10/2024

 Beautiful, clean teeth are key to the way we look and feel about ourselves and how others see us.
 We try to look after our teeth: we brush, we floss, we use mouthwash regularly, but sometimes that isn’t enough to remove the toughest plaque deposits and give a polished smile.

-Good oral hygiene helps to prevent dental problems – mainly plaque and tartar that are the main cause of gum disease and caries (tooth decay).
+Good oral hygiene helps to prevent common dental problems – mainly plaque and tartar that are the main cause of gum disease and tooth decay.
 Good oral hygiene may also help prevent or delay erosion.
+Enamel erosion can make your teeth weaker and will also make them appear dull and discoloured.

 • Dental plaque is a soft whitish deposit that forms on the surface of teeth.
 It forms when germs (bacteria) combine with food and saliva.
 Plaque contains many types of bacteria.
 You can remove plaque by good oral hygiene.